TezDevContainers/smartpy-dc/README.md

 ### The .devcontainer folder

 You will notice your workspace contains a single folder called ".devcontainer".
 This contains configuration files which allow the repo to run in a "Development Container".
 This keeps the development environment constant across systems.
-This will become really helpful in the future for sharing your repo with others and allowing others to reproduce bugs you are trying to fix.
-For now, just leave these files alone.
+This will helpful in the future for sharing and communicating with others.
+The devcontainer allows you to share your repo and the development environment you are working in.
+This means your code will work more consistently across machines, and it will be easier for others to reproduce the bugs when you need help.
+For now, just leave the files in the .devcontainer folder alone.

 ### Optional: using Codespaces with your local version of VSCode